Chaotic diffusion of the fundamental frequencies in the Solar System: Estimation of probability density functions

-To assess the precision of the MBB uncertainty estimation, at each value of $l_{\text{corr}}$, we sample 1000 different MCMC sequences, and apply the KDE/MBB process on each of them to obtain their estimation of the confidence interval.
-We thus obtain a distribution of confidence interval estimated by MBB, which are depicted by the bands of mean $\pm$ standard deviation (Fig. \ref{fig:DGMM2}).
-With the knowledge of the true PDF (Eq. \ref{eq:DG}), the true values of CI and CB are obtained from this collection of KDEs at each correlation length (Eqs. \ref{eq:CI_true}-\ref{eq:CB_true}).
-Figure \ref{fig:DGMM2} compares the true values of the pointwise 90\% CI with the distribution of its estimated values by MBB at various correlation lengths.
-We see that the $90\%$ confidence interval of KDE estimated by MBB is accurate across a very wide range of $l_{\text{corr}}$, that is the true values almost always lie inside the estimation bands.
+To assess the precision of the MBB uncertainty estimation, at each value of $l_{\text{corr}}$ we sampled 1000 different MCMC sequences and applied the KDE-MBB process to each of them to obtain their estimation of the CI.
+We thus obtained a distribution of CIs estimated by MBB, which are depicted by the bands of mean $\pm$ standard deviation (Fig. \ref{fig:DGMM2}).
+With the knowledge of the true PDF (Eq. \ref{eq:DG}), the true CI and CB values were obtained from this collection of KDEs at each correlation length (Eqs. \ref{eq:CI_true}-\ref{eq:CB_true}).
+Figure \ref{fig:DGMM2} compares the true values of the pointwise 90\% CI with the distribution of its values estimated by MBB at various correlation lengths.
+We see that the $90\%$ CI of KDE estimated by MBB is accurate across a very wide range of $l_{\text{corr}}$, that is, the true values almost always lie inside the estimation bands.

-\paragraph{$\mathbf{Fermi \ Map}$} The second test for the MBB scheme is a 2-dimensional chaotic Hamiltonian system: The Fermi map \citep{fermi1949,murray1985}.
+\paragraph{$\mathbf{Fermi \ map}$} The second test for the MBB scheme is a two-dimensional chaotic Hamiltonian system: the Fermi map \citep{fermi1949,murray1985}.
 This simple toy model, originally designed to model the movement of cosmic particles, describes the motion of a ball bouncing between two walls, one of which is fixed and the other oscillating sinusoidally.
-The equations of the Fermi map reads:
+The equations of the Fermi map read: